CSPI-QE/ocp-ci-docs/docs/OCP_CI_Tutorials/Scenarios/Scenarios_Guide.md

 See the [Orchestration Guide](Orchestration_Guide.md)) for detailed information meant to help you organize the installation of your product.

 ## Execute
-Execute is defined as the phase where you setup the environment needed for your tests and the step you take to run them.
+Execute is defined as the phase where you install your test frameworks needed for your tests and most importantly run your tests.

 See the [Execution Guide](Execution_Guide.md) for detailed information meant to help you organize your test execution.